HenzaT/gimme-a-song/README.md

 ## Gimme a Song! - song idea generator
 This is a self-directed project.
-This is an ongoing project to showcase a song generator for bands and musicians who are stuck with what sort of song to write.
+This is a project to showcase a song generator for bands and musicians who are stuck with what sort of song to write.
 My app randomly suggests a time signature, BPM, mood, key and starting instrument to get any musician going!
 You can also save your generated ideas.

 ## Goals
 My main aim here was to create something that solves a genuine problem (for me).
 The idea came when I was practising with my band and we could not think of a way to start a new song.
 I also wanted to: